bormaxi8080/osint-timeline/DRAFT.md

 iron-proxy is a MITM egress proxy with a built-in DNS server that sits between your untrusted workload and the internet: https://github.com/ironsh/iron-proxy

+HomeDockOS.
+An intuitive, versatile, and powerful home server operating system for self-hosting.
+Featuring a curated app store and seamless multi-platform support, it’s designed to empower your personal cloud on Raspberry Pi, x86 systems, or your preferred setup: https://github.com/BansheeTech/HomeDockOS

 Netronome is a modern network speed testing and monitoring tool built with Go and React: https://github.com/autobrr/netronome

 gdrive is a command line application for interacting with Google Drive.
 This is the successor of [gdrive2](https://github.com/prasmussen/gdrive), though at the moment only the most basic functionality is implemented: https://github.com/glotlabs/gdrive/

+Technitium DNS Server is an open source authoritative as well as recursive DNS server that can be used for self hosting a DNS server for privacy & security.
+It works out-of-the-box with no or minimal configuration and provides a user friendly web console accessible using any modern web browser: https://github.com/TechnitiumSoftware/DnsServer

 VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
 With this tool you can do everything you'd normally do using VirusTotal's web page: https://github.com/VirusTotal/vt-cli/